Ivan1248/vidlu/README.md

 ### Directories

 `scripts/dirs.py` is a module that determines directory paths needed for running experiments.

-* `dirs.DATASETS` is a list of paths that can be searched for datasets.
+-   `dirs.DATASETS` is a list of paths that can be searched for datasets.
 One of them is , if defined, in the environment variable `VIDLU_DATASETS`.
-If found to exist, "&lt;ancestor&gt;/datasets" and "&lt;ancestor&gt;/data/datasets", where "&lt;ancestor&gt;" is any of ancestor directories of `dirs.py`, are included too.
+If found to exist, "&lt;ancestor>/datasets" and "&lt;ancestor>/data/datasets", where "&lt;ancestor>" is any of ancestor directories of `dirs.py`, are included too.
-* `dirs.PRETRAINED` is set to the value of the `VIDLU_PRETRAINED` environment variable if defined or "&lt;ancestor&gt;/data/pretrained_parameters".
+-   `dirs.PRETRAINED` is set to the value of the `VIDLU_PRETRAINED` environment variable if defined or "&lt;ancestor>/data/pretrained_parameters".
-* `dirs.PRETRAINED` is set to the value of the `VIDLU_EXPERIMENTS` environment variable if defined or "&lt;ancestor&gt;/data/experiments".
+-   `dirs.PRETRAINED` is set to the value of the `VIDLU_EXPERIMENTS` environment variable if defined or "&lt;ancestor>/data/experiments".

 The following paths are derived: `CACHE = EXPERIMENTS / "cache"` and `SAVED_STATES = EXPERIMENTS / "states"`.
 They are automatically created by running/importing `dirs.py`.

 It might be easiest to create the following directory structure (symbolic links can be useful) so that the directories can be found automatically by `dirs.py`:

 ```
 <ancestor>
 ├─ .../vidlu/scripts/dirs.py